Content Warning – Nudity

 Everyone cheers and catcalls.
 Cade makes a mock bow to the audience and slumps down on the couch next to Regner.

-The girl Bailey is soon back with the drinks, smiling to Cade.
+The girl Dakota is soon back with the drinks, smiling to Cade.
 Regner pulls her down next to him, making a big show out of letting Cade know the girl belongs to him.
 Cade ignores them and swigs his beer.

-Dwayne leans in towards Cade, lowering his voice.
+Wyatt leans in towards Cade, lowering his voice.
 ‘You must tell us what happened.
 What about those wounds?
 Wolfsbane?’

 ‘Yeah.’
 He touches the wound on his cheek.
 ‘I took care of Professor Flynn.
 He won’t cause us any more trouble.’

-Dwayne nods.
-‘You took your time.’
+Wyatt nods.
+‘You took your sweet time.’

 ‘Yeah, something came up.’

-‘Well, Flo.
-He’s losing right now…’
+‘Well, Quin.
+Your man’s losing right now…’

-Derek downs the balls with one smooth direct stroke after another…
+Derek downs the balls with one smooth direct stroke after the other.

-‘Hey, you!’
-Derek freezes.
 ‘C’mon over here!’

 He sighs and turns towards the huge pale man sitting on the stairs.

 ‘Yeah, you boy!’
-The man beckons him over with an enormous gloved hand.
+The man beckons him over with an enormous, gloved hand.

 Derek approaches the man cautiously.
 ‘How old are you, boy?
 15?
 16?’

 ‘Oh… So you mean you’re legal?’
 He looks at Derek with an exaggerated quizzical look on his face, but Derek just stares back.
-‘Well, good for Cade…’ The man draws grimaces and nods, ‘I always thought he liked girls.
+‘Well, good for Cade…’ The man draws grimaces and nods.
+‘I always thought he liked girls.
 But what the hell… Six years’ a long time…’

 The ginger giant smiles evilly and makes a vulgar gesture with his tongue, creating a bulge in his cheek.
 Derek closes his fists harder around the cue and glares at him.
 Their eyes lock, and the man rises, towering over Derek.

-Derek turns around, but the ginger giant murmurs behind his back just loud enough for him to hear it, ‘Or maybe you will.
-Like it…’
+Derek turns around, but the ginger giant murmurs behind his back just loud enough for him to hear it.

 Derek closes his eyes and counts to ten before getting back to his game.
 There are no more incidents and twenty minutes later he pockets the 8-ball.
 Jaaz and his friends hand him the money, and Derek counts the bills on his way to the men’s room.
-250 §!
+250 $!
 Wow!